phiresky/procedural-cities/ausarbeitung.md

 ### Separate street types

-Most systems separate at least two street types. [@cities2001] introduces highways and streets, where highways connect population centers and streets fill the areas according to given patterns. [@kelly_citygen_2007] follows the exact same method.
+Most systems employ at least two street types. [@cities2001] introduces highways and streets, where highways connect population centers and streets fill the areas according to given patterns. [@kelly_citygen_2007] follows the exact same method.

 [@chen_interactive_2008] first generates a sparse network of "major roads" and fills the spaces with minor roads.
-Both follow the same rules.
+Both major and minor roads follow the same alignment rules.
 Highways are hand-drawn by the user in this system.

 ### L-system with global goals and local constraints

 - global goals for general direction and order like road patterns, population density
 - local constraints for obstacles like water / existing elements

 ### Road patterns, [see @cities2001, sec.
-3.2.2]
+3.2.2] {#sec:road-pattern}

-- all streets aligned to one angle (planned city)
-- radial structure around center point
-- random / population based (naturally grown city)
+[@cities2001] mentions the following three general street patterns (seee [@fig:roadp])

+* Rectangular raster -- aligned to one angle and perpendicular to that.
+This is common in planned cities that are built in modern times
+* Radial / concentric -- streets go around a center point and perpendicular streets go straight to the center
+* Branching / random -- smaller streets branch from larger ones.
+Common in old cities that have naturally grown.
+In [@cities2001] this is the interpreted as no restrictions / random layout

+![An overview of the street pattern used in the CityEngine system with a short description and an example [@cities2001]](img/road-patterns.pdf){#fig:roadp}

 ### Constraints and solving conflicts

-- connect colliding streets at existing intersections
-- for other obstacles:
-    a) ignore up to certains lengths, mark as e.g. bridge
-    b) search up to maximum rotation for possible alternatives
-    c) truncate road segment
+Streets are grown in parallel and greedily from starting points, branching off randomly.

+When a new street collides with an existing street, they are connected, preferably at an already existing intersection if one is near enough.
+The approach in [@kelly_citygen_2007] instead has a set area ("snap radius") around the growing street that is searched for available connections.

+For other obstacles such as water or mountains, [@cities2001] proposes the following solution:

+If the obstacle is shorter than a preset length, it is ignored.
+The resulting street is marked as special according to the obstacle, e.g. as a bridge or as a tunnel.

+Otherwise, the near space is searched up to a maximum rotation for alternative positions that are valid.
+This allows the roads to work around boundaries just like they would in reality.

+If the maximum angle is reached, the road segment is truncated and simply stops at the maximum valid distance.

 ### Approach using tensor fields from [@chen_interactive_2008]

-- ...
+In this approach, the obstacle problem is solved before creating the city structure because the tensor fields are adjusted according to map boundaries.

+The tensor field is converted into a road network by tracing hyperstreamlines.

 ## Splitting areas into building blocks